LIFE STORY

 They only employed people who knew something about business.
 If there was a language problem they hired interpreters.

-Clearly I had to find some stepping stone more solid that language ability to help me get back into the real world.
+Clearly I had to find some stepping stone more solid that languages to help me get back into the real world.

 What to do?
 Japan was rapidly becoming the economic flavour of the month.